ergo-services/ergo/docs/advanced/message-versioning.md

 ## Compatibility Rules

 By default EDF enforces strict type identity: change a struct's field count, order, or types and it is a new, incompatible type.
-Schema evolution (opt-in, covered below) relaxes this for the trailing fields - you may add to or remove from the end.
+Schema evolution (off by default, covered below) relaxes this for the trailing fields - you may add to or remove from the end.

 | Change | Strict (default) | With schema evolution |
 |--------|------------------|-----------------------|